tedr56/OctoPrint-USBControl/README.md

 }
 ```

+## Update
+As of v1.0.7, the installation process of the plugin will automatically add a symlink to `/usr/local/bin` for the `uhubctl` program so that you can simply run it from the command line if you're into that.

 ## Reporting bugs/issues
 Please do not report a bug if you *can't* print with the USB power turned OFF.
 It is assumed that this is the case for most printer controllers.
 If this does work for you, feel lucky.